DutraGames/awesome-alert/README.md

 </html>
 ```

-## **Docs**

-It's very simple to import this lib into your code, all you need to do is call awesomeAlert() and pass its arguments in object notation.

 ## **Usage**

 To use the library, simply select a button and call the ```awesomeAlert()``` function.
 Like the example below: